 Student Profiles – Rachael, Architecture

-Rachael is a first-year Architecture student from London.
+Rachael is a second-year Architecture student from London.
 At A Level, she studied Maths, Economics, and Graphic Design.

 Why did you choose Trinity Hall?